MPh-py/MPh/docs/tutorial.md

 ```

 Note how this time we did not specify any units.
 When left out, values
-are returned in default units.
-Here specifically, the field strength
+are returned in the model's default units.
+Here specifically, the field
-in V/m and its coordinates in meters.
+strength in V/m and its coordinates in meters.

 We also did not specify the dataset, even though there are three
 different studies that have separate solutions and datasets associated